9600dev/mmr/docs/DEV_NOTES.md

 # Backlog

+* Sometimes reqHistoricalData returns and error that suggests it can't parse the query.
+Restarting MMR seems to fix this.
+Scary.
 * timezonify should move everything that's deailing with internal timezones to timezone.utc
 * there's a timezoneTWS property on IB that gives you the TWS instance timeframe, use that.
 * Move timezoneify logic to the SecurityDefinition class, so that timezone updates to dt.datetime's are local to the security/market